ON-SITE: Zoo Classes

 Capron Park Zoo offers a variety of onsite programs for many different ages, Each onsite program includes a self-led tour of the zoo and class session with Zoo staff.
-Most programs are 45 minutes long and can accomodate up to 30 children unless otherwise noted.

 Pre-K and Kindergarten (These programs are 30 minutes long)